jaywalked78/RagImageDatabaseProcessor/MinimalistRagIntake/README.md

 A minimalist system for processing screen recordings, extracting text content, and generating image URLs for Retrieval Augmented Generation (RAG) applications.

+## System Architecture

+The RagImageDatabaseProcessor consists of three fully operational, independent tools that work together:

+### 1. OCR Processing Tool

+A comprehensive OCR system that:
+- Processes screen recording frames to extract text
+- Integrates directly with Airtable for storage and organization
+- Works with n8n for automation workflows
+- Handles batch processing of frame images

+### 2. Semantic Chunker

+A specialized text processing system that:
+- Divides extracted text into semantic chunks for optimal retrieval
+- Organizes chunks with proper metadata and references
+- Prepares data for embedding generation
+- Sends structured data via webhooks to other systems

+### 3. Lightweight Image Server

+A dedicated service that:
+- Hosts frame images via HTTP endpoints
+- Generates accessible URLs for frames
+- Provides a consistent interface for image retrieval
+- Enables visual reference alongside text content

+These three components can operate independently but are designed to work together through the integration scripts provided in this repository.

 ## Overview

 MinimalistRagIntake processes screen recording frames to: